This topic provides an overview of Pivotal Web Services (PWS) security. For an overview of container security, see Container Security.

 Operators deploy PWS with BOSH.
 The BOSH Director is the core orchestrating component in BOSH: it controls VM creation and deployment, as well as other software and service lifecycle events.
 You use HTTPS to ensure secure communication to the BOSH Director.

-Note: Pivotal recommends that you deploy the BOSH Director on a subnet that is not publicly accessible, and access the BOSH Director from a jumpbox on the subnet or through VPN.
+Note: VMware recommends that you deploy the BOSH Director on a subnet that is not publicly accessible, and access the BOSH Director from a jumpbox on the subnet or through VPN.

 BOSH includes the following functionality for security: